 10 Must-See Shows during Art Basel Paris 2024

 Dana Schutz, Glory, 2024. © Dana Schutz.
-Courtesy the artist and David Zwirner
+Courtesy of the artist and David Zwirner.

-Leonor Fini, Sfinge la morte / La Belle, 1973. © The Artists.
-Courtesy of the artist and Galerie Marguo.
+Leonor Fini, Sfinge la morte / La Belle, 1973.
+Courtesy of Galerie Marguo.

 Another edition of Art Basel Paris (formerly Paris + par Art Basel) is coming around again.
 With two editions under its belt, this year’s fair is taking its place at the reupholstered behemoth, the Grand Palais.
 Among Art Basel Paris’s 195 galleries from 42 countries, there are 40 galleries new to the lineup since last year.
 Plus, a fresh sector, Premise, brings together a selection of unique curatorial projects.
 As the fair’s director Clément Delépine noted, Art Basel Paris is hoping to distill the city’s art offering in an established manner: “The fair is not a museum, but I believe it still has an institutional responsibility.”